-- mutual funds: these are priced at the end of each trading day and I must accept the price if I want to buy or sell a mutual fund; see Fidelity's explanation of how mutual funds are traded
+These are priced at the end of each trading day and I must accept the price if I want to buy or sell a mutual fund; see Fidelity's explanation of how mutual funds are traded

 - robo-advisory investments: when I invest with an investment advisor and a robo-advisor in particular (such as Betterment), I authorize the advisory firm to make investments on my behalf; typically, I can't place limit orders

 - specialty brokers: some brokers that allow investors to buy fractional shares for deeply discounted fees don't allow limit orders because orders are batched (consolidated) and traded together

 - automatically reinvested dividends: automatically reinvested dividends purchase shares of the original security at a market rate or market-type rate (such as an average rate), rather than a limit price